cisagov/cyber.dhs.gov/pages/20-01-vdp-template.md

 *AGENCY NAME* will not recommend or pursue legal action related to your research.

+The Office of General Counsel, Office of Inspector General, and all other appropriate legal authorities at *AGENCY NAME* have reviewed and support this policy's commitments.

 ### Scope

 <span style="color:red">*This section defines which internet-accessible systems or services are